opensource-latinamerica/openinframx/CODE_OF_CONDUCT.md

+---

+[ESP]
+En caso de cualquier información desactualizada, la fuente fidedigna siempre será https://openinfra.dev/legal/code-of-conduct

+[ENG]
-In case of any outdated information, the source of truth will always be: https://openinfra.dev/legal/code-of-conduct
+In case of any difference, the source of source of truth will always be https://openinfra.dev/legal/code-of-conduct

 ---